astronomer/airflow-guides/guides/airflow-database.md

 In very rare cases, you might need a value from the metadata database which is not accessible through any of the methods we've discussed.
 In this case, you can query the metadata database directly.
 Before you do so, remember that you can corrupt your Airflow instance by directly manipulating the metadata database, especially if the schema changes between upgrades.

-The query below retrieves the current [alembic version id](https://alembic.sqlalchemy.org/en/latest/), which is not accessible through any of the recommended ways of interacting with the metadata database.
-Database administrators might need the version id for complex data migration operations.
+The query below retrieves the current [alembic version ID](https://alembic.sqlalchemy.org/en/latest/), which is not accessible through any of the recommended ways of interacting with the metadata database.
+Database administrators might need the version ID for complex data migration operations.

 ```python
 from sqlalchemy import create_engine